WEKA REST API and equivalent CLI commands

 weka fs protection snapshot-policy add

-View snapshot policies: Get a complete list of all snapshot policies defined in the cluster
+Get all snapshot policies: Returns a complete list of all snapshot policies configured in the cluster with their current settings and status.

 weka fs protection snapshot-policy list

-View snapshot policy details: Obtain the detailed configuration for a specific snapshot policy, including its schedules, retention settings, and attached filesystems.
+Returns detailed configuration for a specific snapshot policy, including schedule definitions, retention parameters, and attached filesystem associations.

 weka fs protection snapshot-policy show

-Update snapshot policy: Modify the settings of an existing snapshot policy, such as its name, description, schedules, or retention rules.
+Update snapshot policy: Updates configuration settings for an existing snapshot policy, including name, description, schedule parameters, retention rules, and activation status.

 weka fs protection snapshot-policy update

-Delete snapshot policy: Remove a snapshot policy from the system.
-Ensure no filesystems are attached before deleting the policy.
+Delete snapshot policy: Permanently removes a snapshot policy from the system.
+All filesystems must be detached from the policy before deletion can proceed.

 weka fs protection snapshot-policy remove

-List filesystems attached to a snapshot policy: View a list of all filesystems that are assigned to a specific snapshot policy.
+List filesystems attached to a snapshot policy: Returns a list of all filesystem identifiers currently associated with a specific snapshot policy.

 weka fs protection snapshot-policy show